pacs-course/pacs-examples/Examples/src/Numeric_Limits/README.md

 # Numeric limits and numerical constants #

-A simple program that shows the main utilities provided by `std::numeric_limits`.
-This utility allows to interrogate some characteristics of basic type, like the machine epsilon, the maximum representable number etc. It also provides some tools to assess some capabilities or characteristics of our floating point system.
-In particular if it has the `Inf` and `NaN` symbols.
-Look at the code, it is commented heavily.
+This example program presents the main utilities provided by `std::numeric_limits`.
+It shows how to inspect key properties of fundamental types, such as machine epsilon and the maximum representable value.
+It also demonstrates how to query floating-point capabilities, including support for `Inf` and `NaN`.
+The source code is extensively commented.

-We also show a recent addition to the standard library, provided in the header `<numbers>`.
-This header defines, as constant expressions, several mathematical constants, in the different floating point resolution (`double`, `long double`, `float`).
-In particular you have Pi, the Euler number e, and, since they are often needed, the square root of 2 and the golden ratio.
+The example also introduces the `<numbers>` header, a modern addition to the standard library.
+This header provides mathematical constants as constant expressions for multiple floating-point types (`double`, `long double`, `float`).
+Notable constants include pi, Euler's number `e`, the square root of 2, and the golden ratio.
+Since these values are `constexpr`, expressions that use them can be evaluated at compile time when possible.
-Being set as constant expressions you are sure that the compiler will try to resolve expressions containing them at compile time, whenever possible.

-### Quiet and non quiet NaN, what's that? ###
+### Quiet and non-quiet NaN: what are they? ###

-In IEEE compliant floating point arithmetic, `NaN` indicates the result of an invalid arithmetic operation. `NaN` are viral: any arithmetic operation involving a `NaN` producees a `NaN`.
+In IEEE-compliant floating-point arithmetic, `NaN` denotes the result of an invalid arithmetic operation. `NaN`s are propagating values: operations involving a `NaN` typically produce a `NaN`.
+In IEEE-compliant architectures, producing a `NaN` generally does not stop execution.
+However, the event may still raise a floating-point signal that can be inspected.
-In an IEEE compliant computer architecture, the issue of a `NaN` does not stop computation, for efficiency reasons However, normally the production of a `NaN` issues a signal that is recorded, and you have way of checking it (we have a specific lecture on this).

-However, traditionally `NaN` is also used to indicate **missing data**.
-So if you store experimental data in a vector, to indicate that a datum is not available some adopt the trick of setting it to `NaN`.
-However, in this case you do not want to issue any signal!
-You are not making an incorrect arithmetic operation.
-So, for this purspose you should use a *quiet `NaN`* also called *non-signalling `NaN`*.
-That's why among the utilities in  `numeric_limits` you have the one that produces a quiet `NaN` and one that asks the system whether they are supported (not all architectures have quiet `NaN`s).

-**An Important Note!** In modern C++ you do not need using the `NaN` trick to indicate missing data. **We have `std::optional` for this purpose!**.
+Traditionally, `NaN` has also been used to represent **missing data**.
+For example, unavailable entries in experimental datasets are sometimes encoded as `NaN`.
+In that case, no arithmetic error has occurred, so signaling behavior is usually undesirable.
+For this reason, one typically uses a *quiet `NaN`* (also called a *non-signaling `NaN`*). `std::numeric_limits` provides utilities both to generate a quiet `NaN` and to test whether quiet `NaN`s are supported on the target architecture.

+**Important note:** In modern C++, missing data should generally be modeled with `std::optional` rather than by using `NaN` as a sentinel value.

-**A hint:** If you want to print a floating point with the maximal precision allowed by its type you can do (here for a `double`)
+**Hint:** To print a floating-point value with the maximum useful precision for its type (here for `double`):

-    std::cout<<std::setprecision(std::numeric_limits<doube>:digits10 +1)<< mydouble
+    std::cout << std::setprecision(std::numeric_limits<double>::digits10 + 1) << mydouble;
-(you need to include `<iomanip>` for `setprecision`).
-In the folder `Utility` you have `scientific_precision.hpp` that contains a function to set an output stream to maximal precision.
+(include `<iomanip>` for `std::setprecision`).
+The `Utility` folder also contains `scientific_precision.hpp`, which provides a helper to configure an output stream with maximal precision.

-**A compilation note** Compilation of the executable provided in this directory gives a warning about integer overflow.
-This warning in fact normally hides a nasty error!
+**Compilation note:** Building the executable in this directory produces a warning about integer overflow.
+In production code, this warning often indicates a serious bug.
-Remember that if you add 1 to the maximal representable (signed) integer you normally get... the minimum representable integer! (and no runtime error).
-In this specific case, however, the warning is not an error since one of the objectives of the example is to show what happens in practice when you do an integer overflow.
+For signed integers, adding 1 to the maximum representable value may wrap to the minimum representable value, typically without a runtime error.
+In this example, the warning is intentional because integer overflow behavior is part of what the code demonstrates.

 # What do I learn here? #
-- A set of very useful tools.
-For instance `std::numeric_limit<double>::digit10` tells you how many significant digits you have in a double and
-`std::numeric_limits<double>::epsilon()` is the equivalent of `eps` in Matlab.
+- A practical set of tools for reasoning about numerical representations.
+For example, `std::numeric_limits<double>::digits10` gives the number of significant decimal digits in a `double`, while `std::numeric_limits<double>::epsilon()` is analogous to `eps` in MATLAB.